My Al Capone Museum | home

 Other items found were a gold pocket watch and a red die (dice).

 Elephants, St. Christopher, all associated with Al Capone, but could these items have been placed there on orders of Al as some sign of good luck superstition upon him moving into the Lexington in 1928?
-Or was someone in his entourage, or possibly a cleaning lady wise enough to ferret away these items behind the safe for later retrieval?
+Or was someone in his entourage, or possibly a cleaning lady wise enough to ferret away for later retrieval or accidently knock over these items behind the safe ?
 This may have been done at the time when Al was all over the newspapers or during the time of his trial and prison sentence for income taxes.
 All great possiblilities.

 Red translucent die found behind wall safe.